|

 out of a window until the snow could be shoveled away.

-to fly so our CO decided to keep us busy on the range qualifying with the 45
+so our CO decided to keep us busy on the range qualifying with the 45 handgun

-handgun and Thompson submachine gun.
-It was so cold that you couldn't even feel
+and Thompson submachine gun.
+It was so cold that you couldn't even feel the

-the weapon in your hand.
-This went on for several days and suddenly a miracle
+weapon in your hand.
+This went on for several days and suddenly a miracle took

 first I was assigned the ball turret position, but Lt.
 Bertling asked Sgt.
 Reid